-- B. Development Standards. - 1.
-Restoration and enhancement shall be carried out in a ccordance with an approved shoreline restoration plan that uses the best available scientific and technical information, and implemented using best management practices (BMPs). - 2.
-All shoreline restoration and enhancement projects shall protect the integrity of adjacent natural resources, including a quatic habitats and water quality, and shall not result in significant adverse changes to sediment transport, ecological processes, properties, or habitat. - 3.
-Long-term maintenance and monitoring shall be a rranged by the project applicant and included in restoration or enhancement proposals.
-Monitoring shall occur for a minimum of five years, except the term may be reduced if at least two consecutive monitoring reports demonstrate project success. - 4.
-Shoreline restoration and enhancement shall not significantly interfere with the normal public use of the na vigable waters of the state or tribal resources without appropriate mitigation.
-For projects on state-owned aquatic lands, prior to the solicitation of permits from regulatory a gencies, project proponents must coordinate with the Washington Department of Natural Resources to ensure the project will be appropriately located.
+1. Restoration and enhancement shall be carried out in a coordance with an approved shoreline restoration plan that uses the best available scientific and technical information, and implemented using best management practices (BMPs).

+2. All shoreline restoration and enhancement projects shall protect the integrity of adjacent natural resources, including a quatic habitats and water quality, and shall not result in significant adverse changes to sediment transport, ecological processes, properties, or habitat.

+3. Long-term maintenance and monitoring shall be arranged by the project applicant and included in restoration or enhancement proposals.
+Monitoring shall occur for a minimum of five years, except the term may be reduced if at least two consecutive monitoring reports demonstrate project success.

+4. Shoreline restoration and enhancement shall not significantly interfere with the normal public use of the navigable waters of the state or tribal resources without appropriate mitigation.
+For projects on state-owned aquatic lands, prior to the solicitation of permits from regulatory agencies, project proponents must coordinate with the Washington Department of Natural Resources to ensure the project will be appropriately located.
 Affected tribes shall also be notified.